Assistant Professor of Professional Practice and Director of Special Projects

-Dr. Mason Ameri is an Assistant Professor of Professional Practice at Rutgers Business School who specializes in managing diversity by analyzing equal access opportunities for people with disabilities in the workplace and the sharing economy.
-This applied research has been profiled in more than 100 media outlets, including The New York Times, Los Angeles Times, The Washington Post, Forbes, The Guardian, and PBS Newshour.
-In addition, Dr. Ameri has had the privilege of sharing his research findings at distinguished conferences hosted by The World Bank and TEDx.
-His published works can be found in Academy of Management Discoveries, IZA Institute of Labor Economics, ILR Review, and others, which has led him to earn the Excellence in Scholarly Contributions Award at Rutgers Business School.
-He teaches in the areas of management skills, organizational behavior, human resource management, and negotiations, and has earned the prestigious Presidential Award for Excellence in Teaching at Rutgers University and the Dean’s Meritorious Teaching Award at Rutgers Business School.
+Dr. Mason Ameri is an Assistant Professor of Professional Practice and Director of Special Projects at Rutgers Business School.
+He specializes in managing diversity by analyzing equal access opportunities for people with disabilities, which has been profiled in more than 100 media outlets, including The New York Times, Los Angeles Times, The Washington Post, Forbes, The Guardian, NRP, and PBS Newshour.
+Dr. Ameri has had the privilege of sharing his research findings at distinguished conferences hosted by The World Bank and TED and has notably advised the House Committee on Oversight and Reform on matters of equal-access.
+His published pieces can be found in Academy of Management Discoveries, IZA Institute of Labor Economics, ILR Review, and others.
+He teaches in the areas of management skills, organizational behavior, human resource management, and negotiations.
+In 2019, Dr. Ameri earned four prestigious awards for his impactful research, teaching effectiveness, and patronage at Rutgers University.

 Navigating Leadership Blindspots